 Ezra Pound (1885-1972) was a controversial but central figure in the history of modernist literature.
 He helped to publish both T. S. Eliot and James Joyce, was friends with a number of leading modernist writers including W. B. Yeats and Ford Madox Ford, and his slogan, ‘Make It New’, encapsulates much of what modernist literature sought to do.
 But as well as all this, we should remember that Ezra Pound was a major modernist poet himself, albeit a very difficult one.
 Here’s our pick of five of Pound’s best poems or poetic works.

 ‘In a Station of the Metro’.
-This is probably the most famous Imagist poem ever written: in just two lines, Pound seeks to capture the fleeting impression of seeing a crowd of people at the Paris Metro.
+This is probably the most famous Imagist poem ever written: in just two lines, Pound seeks to capture the fleeting impression of seeing a crowd of people at the Paris Metro, and puts into practice some of his key imagist principles.
 After the poem’s publication in 1913, Pound’s interest in Imagism dwindled, and he moved away from the Image and towards the ‘Vortex’, founding the short-lived artistic movement Vorticism with his friend Wyndham Lewis.

 ‘The Return’.
 The old gods have gone, but are not quite forgotten; and now, Pound announces, ‘they return’.
 This is the subject of this short poem, which remains one of Pound’s most popular shorter works.